1eyewonder/ExceptionAll/README.md

                 throw new ArgumentNullException(nameof(param));
             }
         ```
-    2. API Response.
-Matches what we see in our setup seen further up on the page.
+    1. API Response.
+The properties match what we see in our configuration, seen further up on the page.

         ![alt text](ReadMeImages\v4\ArgumentNullRefResponse.PNG)

-3. Getting around ExceptionAll, since you might have special cases you don't want to see its responses
+3. There may be times where an ExceptionAll response is undesired.
+To get a non-ExceptionAll response, just wrap the controller/endpoint code with a standard 'try-catch' block and return the new, desired object.
    1. API Controller code
    ```csharp
     [HttpGet]